2023 Most Popular General Agriculture Undergraduate Certificate Schools in the Southeast Region

 Full General Agriculture at Cossatot Community College of the University of Arkansas Report

-A rank of #3 on this year’s list means Ozarka College is a great place for general agriculture students working on their undergraduate certificate.
-Located in the remote area of Melbourne, Ozarka College is a public college with a small student population.
+Out of the 5 schools in the Southeast Region that were part of this year’s ranking, Ozarka College landed the # 3 spot on the list.
+Located in the rural area of Melbourne, Ozarka College is a public college with a small student population.

 Of the 3 students majoring in agriculture at Ozarka College, 67% are male and 33% are female.